a-aminoglutaric acid, glutamate

 single amino acid supplements may cause growth problems.

-You should not take high doses of single amino acids for long periods of time.
+You shouldn't take high doses of single amino acids for long periods of time.

 Women who are pregnant or breastfeeding shouldn’t use glutamic acid supplements.